rh-openshift-ansible-better-together/ops-track/README.md

 OpenShift uses a complex software-defined network solution using [Open vSwitch (OVS)](https://www.openvswitch.org/) that creates multiple interfaces for each container and routes traffic through VXLANs to other nodes in the cluster or through a TUN interface to route out of your cluster and into other networks.

 At a fundamental level, OpenShift creates an OVS bridge and attaches a TUN and VXLAN interface.
 The VXLAN interface routes requests between nodes on the cluster, and the TUN interface routes traffic off of the cluster using the node's default gateway.
-Each container also cretes a `veth` interface that is linked to the `eth0` interface in a specific container using [kernel interface linking](https://www.kernel.org/doc/Documentation/ABI/testing/sysfs-class-net).
+Each container also creates a `veth` interface that is linked to the `eth0` interface in a specific container using [kernel interface linking](https://www.kernel.org/doc/Documentation/ABI/testing/sysfs-class-net).
 You can see this on your nodes by running the `ovs-vsct list-br` command.

 ```
 $ ovs-vsctl list-br